 - Under "Membership interests," list each member's name and membership interest (represented as a percentage or fraction).

 - Have all members sign and date the membership certificate.

-Keep in mind that you may need to have your membership certificate notarized by a public notary.
+Keep in mind that you may need to have your LLC membership certificate notarized by a public notary.

 What’s Included in LLC Membership Certificates?

-LLC membership certificates include the following information:
+When you issue membership certificates, they must include the following information: